 The critical period for Ca absorption begins about 20 days after pegs start entering into the soil and may extend for an additional 60 days.
-However, some researchers have reported that 69% of total Ca uptake occurred between day 20 and 30 after pegging begins.
+However, some researchers have reported that 69% of total Ca uptake occurred between day 20 and 30 after pegging began.
 It is then a necessity that proper amounts of Ca are supplied for the first 30 days after pegging begins.
-The problem occurs when limited soil moisture coincides with the high Ca need period and there is no moisture for Ca to be in solution for uptake by peanut.
-Sandy soils in the peanut region have low moisture retention capacity which leads to moisture induced Ca deficiency.
-Much of the irrigation installed in the Southeast was due to corn in rotation with peanuts.
-High levels of K and Mg in the soil can inhibit uptake of Ca and therefore peanuts are often not fertilized and "high cal" lime is used instead of dolomite.
+The problem occurs when soil moisture limitation coincides with the period of high Ca need, leading to inadequate moisture for Ca to be in solution for uptake by peanut.
+Sandy soils in the peanut region have low moisture retention capacity which leads to moisture-induced Ca deficiency.
+High levels of K and Mg in the soil can inhibit uptake of Ca; therefore, peanuts are often not fertilized and "high cal" lime is used instead of dolomite.
 Soil test levels of about 450 lb/A of Ca result in maximum yields of runner type peanuts while levels almost double this are necessary for maximum yield of Virginia type peanut as noted from research by S. Hodges at the University of Georgia.
 The larger peanuts have a smaller surface-to-weight ratio and require a higher concentration of soil solution Ca in order to provide adequate Ca to the pod.
 Therefore, if soil samples show only Ca to be low, then calcitic lime would be satisfactory.
 However, if both Ca and Mg are low, then dolomitic limestone should be selected.
-Lime should be applied three to six months before planting peanuts, but can be applied up to time of planting.
-Lime should be applied in the fall to allow time to react with the soil.
-If Mg soil test is not low, use calcitic lime so that Mg will not compete with Ca for uptake by peanuts.
-Gypsum is often applied to peanuts at pegging time so that peanuts will have an adequate Ca supply.
 Rates of 250 lb/A of dry gypsum in a band to 1000 lb/A of wet gypsum are often applied to peanuts that are to be saved for seed or when the soil test shows a need.
+Recent research from Alabama over several Southeast locations has shown that non-irrigated peanuts may have proportional yield increases with gypsum applications up to 1500 lb/A.